junaid843/student-score-predictor/README.md

 Integrating pre-trained models with GUI for real-world usability

-## 🔹 Future Improvements

-Add more features (attendance, extra-curricular activities, etc.) for better prediction

-Deploy as a web app for public access

 Enhance visualizations with Plotly or Altair for richer interactivity

 ## 🔹 Technologies Used